 A relationship is how the employer and worker perceive their interactions with each other.
 Was there a contract that describes the relationship?
 Does the employer provide benefits?
 Is the worker perceived as a key or important member of the business?

 There is no magic formula to determining an employee versus an independent contractor.
 The key is to look at the entire relationship.
-If the employer has enough control over the worker, the worker is an employee.
-If the worker has autonomy, then the worker is an independent contractor.
+If the employer has enough control over the worker, they are an employee.
+If the worker has autonomy, they are an independent contractor.

 Right now, you may be asking so what?
 If you misclassify an employee as an independent contractor, you will be liable for unpaid employment taxes for that worker.
 Unlike other liabilities, payroll taxes not only attach to the business but also to the person responsible for remitting them.
 In other words, the employer (farmer) would personally be on the hook for them.